Transconjunctival Blepharoplasty – a Freshened Look (Without Signs of Surgery)

 - Remarks about looking tired, weary, and lacking energy are based primarily on the appearance of eyelid skin.
 Comments about “looking tired” even when well-rested is the most common complaint of patients inquiring about eyelid procedures.

 - The problem of puffy or enlarged under eye bags is mainly a genetic issue, and often not age related.
-This means that younger patients, as early as in their teens, can be candidates for lower eyelid blepharoplasty, with transconjunctival blepharoplasty likely the most appropriate option.
-Click here for transcript.
+This means that younger patients, as early as in their teens, can be candidates for lower eyelid blepharoplasty, with transconjunctival blepharoplasty likely the most appropriate option. – When compared to other facial surgical procedures, eyelid surgery, especially lower eyelid surgery (lower blepharoplasty) is the among the quickest, least costly, and fastest healing procedures – even stitches are not required.

 Enhance the Look of Your Eyes with Transconjunctival Laser